Elm Lodge Surgery is open

-The surgery is open and our doctors are continuing to provide medical assistance, please do call us (020 7274 6138) or email (SOUCCG.email@example.com) if you need our help.
+The surgery is open and our doctors are continuing to provide medical assistance, please do call us (020 7274 6138) if you need our help.
 Appointments with a doctor start with a phone call to discuss your symptoms, a clear photo can often help this discussion if your condition is visible.
-Most issues can be resolved on the phone or with a video call, but if the doctor considers it necessary they will arrange for you to come into the surgery.
+Most issues can be resolved on the phone or with a video call, but where it is needed the GP will arrange for you to come into the surgery.

 We aim to give you the best possible care, in a clean and safe environment and place great importance on reducing the risk of infection to patients and our staff.